 - Downstream recyclers used – If items cannot be reused or “parted out,” components are sent to R2-certified Broadway Metals Recycling, Metech Recycling, or Gold n’ West Surplus (Printers only) for disassembly and raw product reclamation.

 - Method of harvesting components – human I-T uses manual de-manufacturing for sorting and breaking down electronics.
 Broadway Metals and Metech Recycling have e-waste shredders that separate material for large quantity processing as well.
 Gold n’ West shreds printers that human I-T is unable to repurpose.

 USC’s Office of Sustainability is comparable to peer institutions in the Pac-12 and University of California system with 5 full-time staff members.

 Has USC signed on to any climate commitments?

 Yes.
 In 2010, the Campus Planning Committee of the USC Board of Trustees cemented its commitment to sustainability with six resolutions addressing the issues of environmental degradation, energy conservation, water conservation, waste reduction, and building construction.

-Q: Who can answer additional questions concerning USC Sustainability?
+Who can answer additional questions about sustainability at USC?

 You can reach us at firstname.lastname@example.org.